Skip to main content

 Judging:

-Judging of the local contest will be conducted by city officials or other persons appointed by the mayor.
-Albany winners will be announced in April and statewide winners will be announced by OMA in May. oregonmayorsassocA panel of Oregon mayors judges the statewide entries.
-First place statewide winners and their family will be recognized at the OMA Summer Conference in August.
+Judging of the local contest will be conducted by the Mayor and city officials or other persons appointed by the Mayor.
+Albany winners will be announced in April, and statewide winners will be announced by the Oregon Mayors Association (OMA) around May.

-Questions?
 This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 About City Council